 Before I give you a dose of brand reality, know that however little time you think you have to focus on this topic, you must understand your brand in order to be successful.
 So, let’s slog through this together quickly so that we can get to the fun stuff…and there will be fun stuff…but read this first!

-A customer might feel relaxed and happy when thinking about floating on your raft in the pool on a warm summer days.
-Yep, those emotions will make them snatch up your raft at the store (maybe even if their $10 bill was going to buy jug of milk and loaf of bread instead).
+A customer might feel relaxed and happy when thinking about floating on your raft in the pool on a warm summer day.
+Yep, those emotions will make them snatch up your raft at the store (maybe even if their $10 bill was going to buy a jug of milk and a loaf of bread instead).

 Do they see it the same way you do?
 Your brand’s perception comes directly from others.
 Work to ensure that their perceptions accurately reflect how you want to be seen.